microsoft/PowerToys/README.md

 ### Installer

-- Added more utilities to terminate when installing to help prevent files that are leftover from the uninstallation process.
+- Added more utilities to terminate when installing to help prevent files that sometimes are leftover from uninstall.

 ### Keyboard Manager